Mann Kee Awaaz Pratigya: Recurring

-Adaptations

-The was remade in Marathi as Devyani on Star Pravah.
-It was dubbed in Telugu on Star Maa as Pavitra.

 Production

 Promotion

 As a part of promotion of the series before its launch, in December 2009, a campaign was done as Meri Pratigya at Nariman Point in Mumbai where along with lead Pooja Gor, 500 women as a chain to create an awareness on eve-teasing and ill treatment of women.

 Casting

 Parvati Sehgal who played Komal's role in the show was originally approached for Aarushi's role but got rejected because of a look test but later got selected for Komal's role when she was approached for the second time.

 Falaq Naaz was originally signed to play an uneducated village girl Shakun in the show who was Abhimanyu's wife but things couldn't work out as she chose another show of Star Plus Khamoshiyan later her role got scrapped from the show.
 Rohit Khurana was finalized for Krishna's role but rejected it as he was busy with Uttaran at that time.

 In mid 2011, Monica Singh playing Naina quit the series and was hoped for coming back after a break.
 However, as she refused returning, the makers decided to end her character and she agreed to shoot for two days but did not turn up.
 Thus, her character was mentioned dead in a car accident.